Skip to content

 What it means for your career

 The practical impact is significant but often overstated.
-Here's what the Golden Visa actually changes:
+Here is what the Golden Visa actually changes:

 Negotiation leverage.
 Employers know that a Golden Visa holder can walk away without a residency cliff.
 This subtly shifts the dynamic in contract negotiations, particularly around notice periods, non-compete clauses, and end-of-service terms.
-You're not negotiating from a position of visa dependency.
+You are not negotiating from a position of visa dependency.

 Inter-employer mobility.
-Switching jobs within the UAE becomes frictionless — no visa cancellation, no medical re-testing, no new entry permit.
-You simply update your employment records with MoHRE.
+Switching jobs within the UAE becomes frictionless, no visa cancellation, no medical re-testing, no new entry permit.
+You simply update your employment records with MoHRE (MoHRE services).
 For professionals in hot sectors (legal, tech, financial services), this reduces the friction cost of career moves.

 Entrepreneurial optionality.
-If you're considering a transition from employment to running your own practice or startup, the Golden Visa preserves your residency while you set up.
+If you are considering a transition from employment to running your own practice or startup, the Golden Visa preserves your residency while you set up.
 Several professionals in DIFC and ADGM have used this path to launch advisory firms without the residency gap risk.

 The application process

-Applications are submitted through the ICP (Federal Authority for Identity, Citizenship, Customs and Port Security) smart services portal or through authorised typing centres.
+Applications are submitted through the ICP smart services portal or through authorised typing centres (ICP Golden Residency portal).
 The typical process:

 Processing time runs 2–4 weeks for straightforward applications.
 Costs total approximately AED 3,800–4,500 including medical, Emirates ID, and visa fees.

 Key tip: Get your educational credentials attested before you start.
-Degree attestation through the Ministry of Education can take 2–3 weeks on its own, and it's the most common bottleneck.
+Degree attestation through the Ministry of Education can take 2–3 weeks on its own, and it is the most common bottleneck.

 How employers are responding